-The initial transmit timing for the HS-SICH shall be taken from that of the associated uplink DPCH or non-scheduled E-PUCH.
-The UE shall then adjust the timing of the HS-SICH according to SS commands transmitted to it on the HS-SCCH.
+If there is associated uplink DPCH or non-scheduled E-PUCH, the initial transmit timing for the HS-SICH shall be taken from that of the associated uplink DPCH or non-scheduled E-PUCH.
+Otherwise, the initial transmit timing for the HS-SICH shall be taken from that of the last uplink transmission except UpPCH transmission.
+The UE shall then adjust the timing of the HS-SICH according to SS commands transmitted to it on the HS-SCCH or HS-PDSCH.
 The step size for these commands shall be signalled to the UE by higher layers.
-In the case that there is a gap of one or more subframes during which no HS-SCCH transmissions, and thus no SS commands, are received by the UE, the UE shall adjust the timing of the HS-SICH according to the associated uplink DPCH or non-scheduled E-PUCH until such time as another HS-SCCH transmission is received.
+In the case that there is a gap of one or more subframes during which no SS commands are received by the UE, the UE shall adjust the timing of the HS-SICH according to the associated uplink DPCH or non-scheduled E-PUCH or other uplink channel except UpPCH until such time as another HS-SCCH transmission or HS-PDSCH with SS command is received.